LTC Convert (AUXTC) € 135,00

 - Option to export to ProRes, if needed with external audio

-- Option to alter corresponding BWF files so their timestamp matches source TC instead of audio TC
+- Option to alter corresponding BWF files so their timestamp matches video source TC instead of audio TC

 - Batch processing of multiple clips